Victoria Colored School: Background

 Slavery had been illegal in Texas under Mexican rule but, in 1836, with the establishment of the Republic of Texas, slavery was legalized.
 For the first time, cotton farming in the Victoria area was profitable.
 The flat, fertile, well-watered, "empty" ranch lands throughout Texas interested cotton growers in the southeast.
 They began immigrating to Victoria, through the ports of Indianola and Linnville, buying land and bringing slaves with them to work the fields.

 Victoria had played a role in the Confederacy.
 Confederate ports were blockaded by Union troops.
 The Trans-Mississippi Department of the Confederacy developed a supply line, the Cotton Road, that funneled cotton overland, through Texas, to Matamoros in Mexico.
 There, the cotton was exchanged for supplies.

 Twenty-five years after the legalization of slavery, at the outbreak of the Civil War, slaves equaled more than half of Victoria County's population.
-The influx of southerners had surpassed the influx of the strict-abolitionist German immigrants, and Victoria County voted overwhelmingly for the succession of Texas.
+The influx of southerners had surpassed the influx of the strict-abolitionist German immigrants, and Victoria County voted overwhelmingly for the secession of Texas.

 The war eventually destroyed the market for cotton.
 Former slaves either became sharecroppers or drifted into the city, establishing a community and social infrastructure.
 After the war, area leaders wanted to establish schools for African Americans that would channel them into vocational training for the kind of workforce area businesses demanded.
 Children in grades one to seven attended free, but citizen resistance to free education resulted in students in grades eight through 10 paying a fee until 1906.